 This layer is made up of those perennial wildflowers and ferns.
 You can also find the shortest ground cover or other low lying flowering plants in this layer.

 - Spring beauty

 The final and bottom layer of the forest is the ground layer.
 Basically, anything that exists on the ground level of a deciduous forest.
 This layer is also made up of the fallen leaves, twigs, and fungi that are decomposing the organic matter.

 Animals of Deciduous Forests

-The yearly change in amount of canopy cover also affects the animal life of deciduous forests.
+The yearly change in the amount of canopy cover also affects the animal life of deciduous forests.
 While there are many animals that thrive in this biome, the presence of humans and industry has affected the longevity of many species.

-- Birds have learned to migrate with the timing of the seasons, and return to deciduous forests when the canopy is covered, which allows safe place s to raise young and easy access to a number of insects.
+- Birds have learned to migrate with the timing of the seasons and return to deciduous forests when the canopy is covered, which allows safe place s to raise young and easy access to a number of insects.
 Spring warblers and a number of woodpeckers are very common in deciduous forests.

 - Insects are essential components of the deciduous forest biome because they are responsible for pollinating much of the plant life.
 Bees are found in nearly every forest, and butterflies, moths, and flies also serve pollinating purposes.